denten-books/plain-text/main.md

 of code---as governance and program instruction---coincide.
 Code equals code.

 These considerations are relevant as we consider the production of text at the level of the device.
-The formal concept of a "device," as I will explain later, widely used in literary studies, is an artifact of an unfortunate translation from Russian.
+The formal concept of a "device," widely used in literary studies, is an artifact of an unfortunate translation from Russian.
 The word *priem* would be much better translated as "technique," in the sense of "method," "approach," or "procedure."
 The word "device" can contain these meanings, but in modern usage, it usually carries a concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" (Merriam-Webster).
 "Laying bare the device," for Shklovsky, meant making the implicit metaphor explicit, particularly in the case where such metaphors are "stale," "automatic," and "naturalized," bereft of their original poetic and evocative power.
-One writes, for example, "a field of study," without much thought to the spatial metaphor, where Shklovsky would have the reader pause to consider the implications.
+One could write, for example, "a field of study," without much thought to the spatial metaphor.
+Viktor Shklovsky (who coined the phrase "laying bare the device [*priem*]") would have the reader pause to consider the implications.
 In which sense ideas resemble (or not) a field?
-The writer's language could draw our attention to the strangeness of the analogy were it to mention "a grassy field of study."
+The writer's language could draw our attention to the strangeness of the analogy were it to mention "a grassy field of study," or something along those lines.
-The unexpected transference of properties accentuates and renews the familiar image.
-The image is "made strange" again, therefore Shklovsky's literary "estrangement" as technique.
+The unexpected transference of properties accentuates and renews a familiar image.
+How could a field of knowledge "fill" with grass?
+In such unusual juxtapositions the strangeness of the initial metaphor can be renewed and "made strange" again, in what Shklovsky calls the technique of poetic "estrangement [@shklovksy_sborniki_1917]."

-An author can further "make obvious" the metaphor in drawing attention to its implicit, inner dynamics.
+An performing estrangement the author "lays bare" or "makes obvious" the metaphor, in drawing attention to its implicit, inner dynamics.
 Vladimir Nabokov, a writer conspicuously aware of the formalist theoretical heritage, makes use of this move consistently and with relentless clinical precision.
-In the short story "A Guide to Berlin," to which
-D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style [@johnson_guide_1979, 354]," Nabokov writes:
+In the short story "A Guide to Berlin," to which D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style [@johnson_guide_1979, 354]," Nabokov writes:

 > In front of the house where I live, a gigantic black pipe lies along the outer edge of the sidewalk.
 A couple of feet away, in the same file, lies